dereckrx/dereckrx.github.com/_posts/2013-08-05-sublime-text-2-quick-reference.md

 ## Hotkeys
 * cmd+click : create another cursor
-* cmd+j : join following line to current line, can be used put everything on one line
+* cmd+j : join following line to current line, can be used to put everything on one line
 * cmd+b : build, depending on what source type
-* cmd+d : quick add next
+* cmd+d : quick find and highlight next
 * ctl+cmd+g : select all occurrences of selection or word
 * ctl+cmd+l : select selection
+* cmd+shift+L : Highlight a few lines of code, use this command, get MEGA CURSOR!
+Great for editing a bunch of lines at once.
+* cmd + / : comment out code
 * opt + "selection" : select in a column
 * cmd+i : incremental search, jump to the next occurrence relative to cursor
 * opt+cmd+r : turn on regex (far left option)